partiknain/dsa-with-cpp/README.md

 -  reverse.cpp     -->reverse of string problem
 -  palindrom.cpp   -->problem of palindrome of string

+## recursion
+-  factorial.cpp    ->problemm of factorial of a number using recursion
+-  fibonacci.cpp    ->problem of fibonacci series using recursion

 ## How to Run

 1. Open the file in VS Code or any C++ IDE